GriaineigisO/Griaineigis-s-Language-Generator/notes.md

+CURRENTLY DOING MASSIVE OVERHAUL
+Finish the phonology before doing anything else, even though the rest of the page looks like a mess currently

 #Phonology

 How to generate Phonology

-what series of nasals? /m n/ are default

-what series of plosives? voiceless by default, but whether their are voiced plosives, aspirated, long, labialised, glottalised, palatalised etc etc

-what series of fricatives?
+add near high and near low vowels! and voiceless vowels?????? maybe not Also add syllable structure generation!!!

-also randomly selected ways to spell. e.g if /ʃ/ appears, it could be spelled as š, sch, sh etc.
+also randomly selected ways to spell. e.g if /ʃ/ appears, it could be spelled as š, sch, sh etc. There will be entire sets of orthographies which have preset spellings for every possible sound generated.
+A set will be chosen at random, this will ensure that the orthography has some cohesion.

 #Verbs